 8.5 This clause 8 shall survive termination of the Contract.

-9.1 Without affecting any other right or remedy available to it, either party may terminate the Contract by giving the other party the agreed number of [months’][month’s] written notice.
+9.1 Without affecting any other right or remedy available to it, either party may terminate the Contract by giving the other party 1 month’s written notice.

 9.2 Without affecting any other right or remedy available to it, either party may terminate the Contract with immediate effect by giving written notice to the other party if:

-(a) the other party commits a material breach of any term of the Contract and (if such a breach is remediable) fails to remedy that breach within the agreed number of days of that party being notified in writing to do so;
+(a) the other party commits a material breach of any term of the Contract and (if such a breach is remediable) fails to remedy that breach within 14 days of that party being notified in writing to do so;

 (b) the other party takes any step or action in connection with its entering administration, provisional liquidation or any composition or arrangement with its creditors (other than in relation to a solvent restructuring), being wound up (whether voluntarily or by order of the court, unless for the purpose of a solvent restructuring), having a receiver appointed to any of its assets or ceasing to carry on business or, if the step or action is taken in another jurisdiction, in connection with any analogous procedure in the relevant jurisdiction;